 Because prescreening is done at school, Eyeleen does not take walk-up traffic.
 While this may be off-putting, parents can track Eyeleen’s movements through the country to anticipate its arrival.
 Speaking to the school nurse can ensure that your child will be evaluated for services, and if they are approved, they will be seen on the van and receive free eye health care and a corrective lens fitting, if necessary.
 Parents can also volunteer time to help both OneSight or the Vision Van program.
 Any qualified local within the eye health industry is also encouraged to offer services to help offset the costs of the Vision Van program.

 It is estimated that as many as one in four children suffers from an undiagnosed visual impairment.
 These children not only suffer in their personal lives, but in their educational lives.
-Much of learning is visual, and the American Optometric Association estimates that around 80% of children learn visually.
+Much of learning is visual, and the American Optometric Association estimates that around 80 percent of children learn visually.

 Visual impairments create a situation where children are at a disadvantage in the classroom.
 These children can easily fall behind, which can be devastating.
 This can be especially devastating because there may be no other learning impairments that the child suffers from.
 Eye health issues may impact self-esteem because the child feels that they aren’t as smart as the other children in their class.
 In reality, they have a correctable vision problem that is causing issues.